- A. Moving resource blocks within the same Terraform state, for example to a child module.

 Our broader goal was to completely remove any need for manual steps.
 We will automate the synchronization step using a pre-commit hook, which means that we check the synchronization status before allowing work to be committed.
 This is a safeguard to avoid to avoid that out of sync notebooks and scripts are committed.

-package is designed as a multi-language package manager for pre-commit hooks and can be installed using pip: pip install pre-commit
+The pre-commit package is designed as a multi-language package manager for pre-commit hooks and can be installed using pip: pip install pre-commit.

 It allows you to specify pre-commit hooks in a declarative style and also manages dependencies, so if we declare a hook that uses Jupytext we do not even have to manually install Jupytext.